Latest news and publications can be found here

 I’ve led a number of national and international projects and committees including the transition committee for Future Earth (ICSU, UNEP, WMO, UNESCO), the US-NRC Committee on the Human Dimensions of Global Environmental Change, the US-NRC panel on Informing America’s Climate Choices, the scientific advisory committee for the InterAmerican Institute (IAI) and the ICSU Global Environmental Change and Food Systems (GECAFS) project.

-I have been an IPCC lead author for several assessments including the current Special Report on 1.5C.
+I have been an IPCC lead author for several assessments including the recent Special Report on 1.5C.

 This web site provides links to my writings – books, articles, media – as well as information on my research interests and projects, my teaching and student advising, and the organizations I advise or support.
 I have supervised more than 60 graduate students.